Pyrdacor/Ambermoon.net/Controls.md

 Space | Generally closes things
 Ctrl + 0 to 9 | Quick save in slots 1 to 10 (0 is slot 10)
 Ctrl + Shift + 0 to 9 | Quick load from slots 1 to 10 (0 is slot 10)
-NumPad 1 to 9 | Action buttons in lower right corner (see below)
+Ctrl + Shift + C | Center the window on the main monitor NumPad 1 to 9 | Action buttons in lower right corner (see below)

 ![NumPad Example 1](docs/action_buttons_0.png "Move buttons")